mgerber-10/PageRank-Algorithm/README.md

 # PageRank-Algorithm
-Simplified version of Google's PageRank algorithm which represents the web as a graph and implements an Adjacency List.
+Simplified version of Google's PageRank algorithm using an Adjacency List.